 ● Using it as a well-defined metric for application owners and developers who could verify the level of security their applications possessed.

-● Using it as suitable guidance for developers so that they could build effective security controls into their application.
+● Using it as suitable guidance for developers so that they could build effective security controls into their applications.

-● Using it during the procurement of tools and services and ensure that essential security requirements were met.
+● Using it during the procurement of tools and services and ensuring that essential security requirements were met.

 The depth of OWASP ASVS kept on increasing with time and the culmination of community efforts and feedback led to the introduction of the latest version of ASVS, i.e. ASVS version 4.0.
 So, let’s take a look at all the things you need to know about ASVS 4.0 and much more.

 Table of contents

 Now that we know what ASVS is all about, it’s time to briefly discuss the latest versions of ASVS, i.e. ASVS 3.0 and the latest ASVS 4.0:

 ASVS 3.0 was released after the massive success of the previous versions in October 2015.
 Expanding the security requirements established by the previous versions, 3.0 provided guidelines on how the security systems in modern web applications could be verified.
 Also, it had suggestions regarding the necessary security levels in various web and mobile applications.